TV Tuner¶

 When you are ready to run the Procedure, click the Run Procedure button.
 Ablation of each line will begin after the tuning parameters have been set and the cell pressure has stabilized (Fig. 36).
 The stabilization plot can optionally show the slope of the cell pressure versus time for the last 15 seconds.
 The stabilization criteria can be set in the Settings tab.

 If one of the automatic data collection mechanisms is enabled, the data for each tuning line will be retrieved and processed after each line is finished.
 The status for each result will change from 'Acquiring' to 'Processing' to 'Complete' as iolite reads in the data and determines the SPR for the data.
 If there is an error with processing the data, the status will change to 'Error'.
-If you are not using automatic data collection (see Editor), a Select Data button will be shown in the Results section of the Tune tab.
+If you are not using automatic data collection (see The Editor tab), a Select Data button will be shown in the Results section of the Tune tab.
 Clicking this button will allow the analyst to select a file containing all the tuning data.
 Alternatively, you can right click on a specific Step or Result and select 'Select Data' from the context menu to assign a file to that specific part.

 Once some data have been received, clicking on the Step in the Results section will plot a summary of the SPR data for that Step.
 If the Step contains just one parameter being adjusted, the plot will show the selected SPR metric (e.g., Width Mean) vs the parameter being adjusted (Fig. 37).
 If the Step contains two variable parameters, the plot will be a heatmap showing the selected SPR metric as a color versus the parameters being adjusted (Fig. 38).
 If you let the mouse linger over a point in the heatmap, a tooltip will show the data for that specific result.